 Traditionally Persian Fish recipes use large whole white fish, deboned and butterflied.
 I like to make it easy on myself and use salmon.
 Smaller, thinner white fish fillets such as tilapia and halibut work beautifully.
 Their mild flavor and light color give this recipe’s flavorful stuffing center stage.

-Looking for something simpler than the Persian kosher stuffed fish recipe?
+Not feeling so adventurous?
+OK, I have something simpler than the Persian kosher stuffed fish recipe for you, too!
 Try these delicious tried and true baked salmon recipes from Cooking for The King.

-4 lbs fish filets*, 2 large salmon, 6 medium tilapia or 4 medium halibut filets-just be sure to drain the filets well and pat dry
+4 lbs fish filets*, 2 large salmon, 6 medium tilapia or 4 medium halibut filets

 1 large onion, chopped